 This study found that technological advances affect the business success of MSME actors in Malang Regency.
-The better the technological advances, the higher the business success of the MSME actors in Malang Regency.
-Similarly, on the contrary, the worse the technological advances, the worse the business success of the MSME actors in Malang Regency.
-The results of this study also show that technological advances are in the good category, and the business success of MSME actors in Malang Regency is also in the good category.
+The better the technological advance, the higher the business success of MSME actors in Malang Regency.
+Similarly, on the contrary, the worse the technological advance, the worse the business success of MSME actors in Malang Regency.
+The results of this study also show that technological advances are in the good category, as well as the business success of MSME actors in Malang Regency is also in the good category.
 Technological advances provide a competitive advantage for MSME actors.
 MSME actors must routinely adopt the latest technology in their daily operations.
 In addition, it also always updates the technology used to increase efficiency.
 Technology adoption in MSMEs can be in the form of e-commerce adoption.
-The adoption of e-commerce will increase the market share of MSME businesses because it does not depend on where the business is located but can reach all regions where consumers are located, which in turn increases the success of MSME businesses (Bocken & Konietzko, 2022; Dost & Umrani, 2024; Gaviria-Marin et al., 2019; Surya et al., 2021)
+The adoption of e-commerce will increase the market share of MSME businesses because it does not depend on where the business is located, but can reach all regions where consumers are located, which in turn increases the success of MSME businesses(Bocken & Konietzko, 2022; Dost & Umrani, 2024; Gaviria-Marin et al., 2019; Surya et al., 2021)

-The adoption of technology is also in the form of social media, which plays an important role in improving the performance of MSMEs.
+The adoption of technology is also in the form of the use of social media which plays an important role in improving the performance of MSMEs.
 Social media allows MSMEs to expand their market reach and increase brand awareness.
-The use of social media can facilitate positive relationships with potential customers (Freije et al., 2021; Gawade, 2019; Hidayat et al., 2020; Reed, 2020).
+Positive relationships with potential customers can be facilitated by the use of social media(Freije et al., 2021; Gawade, 2019; Hidayat et al., 2020; Reed, 2020).
 MSME actors are bored of interacting directly with customers.
 This helps attract potential buyers and makes it easier for customers to contact MSME actors.
 Social media offers lower marketing costs than conventional methods.
-Promotion through social media can reach a broad audience at an affordable cost.
-In the end, using social media will increase the chances of success of MSME business.
+Promotion through social media can reach a wide audience at an affordable cost.
+In the end, the use of social media will increase the chances of MSME business success.
 The results of this study are in line with the research (Appio et al., 2021; Baldassarre et al., 2020; Breier et al., 2021) found that technological advances have a significant effect on the success of culinary traders' businesses in Sunggal sub-district both partially and simultaneously.
-Technological advances have a significant impact on business actors; the higher the knowledge and ability of an entrepreneur to follow technological advances, the higher the success rate of his business.
+Technological advances have a big impact on business actors, the higher the knowledge and ability of an entrepreneur in following technological advances, the higher the success rate of his business.